VictorOnink/Advent-of-Code/README.md

 # Advent of Code

 This repo contains my solutions for the 2022 [Advent of Code](https://adventofcode.com/).

-Solutions will only be posted here if they are confirmed to give the correct solutions :).
+All code posted here is confirmed to give the correct solutions :).